 - knowledge sharing among the researchers

 There are three aspects making this a unique research project.
-First and most important, there are now estimates on spending by Indigenous and First Nations people in Manitoba and the resulting impact on the economy.
+First and most important, there are now estimates on spending by Indigenous and, specifically, First Nations people in Manitoba and the resulting impact on the economy.
 These contributions are possible by building on the strong Indigenous economy that existed pre-contact.
 Second, this project profiles urban reserves in Manitoba.
 The third unique aspect is the knowledge-sharing process among the researchers.
 Discussions resulting from interviews with the First Nations’ representatives about their urban reserves created a learning opportunity among the SCO and MKO researchers and those at the Rural Development Institute.
 Each of these aspects has resulted in making this a unique applied research project.